 I have learned and decided a long time ago that by holding my personal struggles, triumphs and accomplishments to myself would not serve anyone who may be able to relate and even say “yes, this has happen to me too”.
 Nelson Mandella once said “As I liberate myself from the burdens that hold me down, I automatically give others permission to do the same.”
 So its pretty obvious and most of all, it is part of who I have become and my recovery why I share this personal experience with you.

-Prior to this date, I was introduce to a program (spirit of anonymity) in 1989 via a treatment center.
-I attended the program’s meetings, met some great people and fellowship a lot even after these meetings.
+Prior to this date, I was introduce to a program in 1989 via a treatment center.
+I attended the program and met some great people and started adopting the way they were dealing with their own addiction.
 I had gone to treatment because I was afraid of loosing my family.
 I had left that treatment center prematurely and thought I could do this sobriety thing without finishing treatment.
 I found out the hard way.
-After 8 months of staying sober, I used alcohol and drugs again. thinking I could manage my habit better, but later found out that as the Big Book describes it, “I am the real alcoholic”.
+After 8 months of staying sober, I used alcohol and drugs again. thinking I could manage my habit better, but later found out that later that, “I am the real alcoholic and addict”.
 I am one of those who cannot safely use alcohol or any mind altering substances without getting into trouble.
 In 1992 when I had return to the program, I took the opportunity to learn more about the condition I was suffering from and most of all, learned how to live my life free of any mind altering substances.
-This program and its fellowship had embraced me and molded me into the man I am today.
+The program and its participants had embraced me and molded me into the man I am today.
 Since that night on my tailgate, I have had many opportunities to be successful.
 Some I have fallen short but most have fruited into evidence that prove I can be successful without having a drink or a fix.
 I went back to school and graduated with a bachelor’s in Business Management and a master’s in Adult Education.
 For the last 20 years I have been employed by an agency that help individuals and families who suffer from addiction.
 I am currently the Director of Adult Services for this awesome agency.
 It gives me the opportunity to make a difference in our community.
 Most of all, I still have my family.
 I owe so much to my wife and will be forever grateful to her.
 My children too.
 All 8 of my grandchildren have never seen me drunk or high.
 What a blessing that is.
 Today I have purpose and fulfillment from those I help and those who helped me.
+I share my experience, strength and hope with the community at large.
+I’ve been to parts of the world where I have the greatest opportunity I can ask for.
+That is carrying the message of hope to those who suffer from addiction and want to find a way out.

 I hope that those who read this will find some part that they can relate to, with the hope that it will inspire them to find what they are looking for!